HomeQueens Market Report

 Takeaway for Queens Sellers

-Queens's peak closing months are Oct and Dec.
-Since the typical sale takes about 3 months from listing to closing, you should be listing approximately 3 months before these peak windows — that means aiming for Jul and Sep.
+Closing volume in Queens peaks in October and December.
+Since the typical sale takes 3 months from listing to closing, you should be listing approximately 3 months before these peak windows — typically in July and September — to hit the optimal closing window.

 32%